-The Dutch forward would plunder 37 goals in all competitions as Arsenal finished third, winning a host of individual accolades including the Premier League Golden Boot and a PFA Players’ Player and Football Writer’s Footballer of the Year double.
+The Dutch forward plundered 37 goals in all competitions as Arsenal finished third in the Premier League, winning a host of individual accolades including the Premier League Golden Boot and a PFA Players’ Player and Football Writer’s Footballer of the Year double.

 Arsenal’s decline from title challengers to top four contenders saw them lose several of their best talents during this period, with Van Persie the latest to opt out of the Emirates in search of the game’s biggest prizes.

-He would move to Old Trafford after just one season as club captain, winning the Premier League title in his first season in Manchester.
+He moved to Old Trafford after just one season as club captain, winning a second successive Golden Boot and the Premier League title in his first season in Manchester.

 The popular Belgian defender succeeded Van Persie as the club’s new captain, though the captaincy seemed to have an adverse effect on the centre-back as his performance levels dropped following his award of the armband.

-Vermaelen had made an impressive impact at the club following his move from Ajax in 2009, being named in the PFA Team of the Year during his debut season.
+Vermaelen had made an impressive impact at Arsenal following his move from Ajax in 2009, being named in the PFA Team of the Year during his debut season.

-However, injury problems also hampered much of Vermaelen’s time at the club, whilst he also lost his place in the side to Per Mertesacker and Laurent Koscielny during his later years in North London.
+However, injury problems also hampered much of Vermaelen’s time at Arsenal, whilst he also lost his place in the side to Per Mertesacker and Laurent Koscielny during his latter years in North London.

-He would win just one trophy as Arsenal captain, the 2014 FA Cup, though he was an unused substitute for the final victory over Hull City.
+He won just one trophy as Arsenal captain, the 2014 FA Cup, though was an unused substitute for the final victory over Hull City.

 A fine servant during his five-year spell at the Emirates, the Spanish midfielder was appointed club captain in 2014, though in truth his career was winding down.

-His reign as captain began impressively with a 3-0 victory over Manchester City in the Community Shield, though he would make just 11 further appearances during his debut season as skipper and missed the FA Cup final victory over Aston Villa at Wembley.
+His reign as captain began impressively with a 3-0 victory over Manchester City in the Community Shield, though he made just 11 further appearances during his debut season as skipper and missed the FA Cup final victory over Aston Villa at Wembley.

 His second season as captain proved similarly disappointing, Arteta again featuring infrequently before announcing his retirement at the end of the season.